clean-code-craft-p-1/simple-monitor-in-cpp-ajaybth87/README.md

 - Functional to express relation between input and output
 - Object oriented to encapsulate state with actions
 - Apect oriented to capture repeating aspects

+## Extension
+Extension 2: Support a language in addition to English